codepath/android_guides/Lambda-Expressions.md

 Make sure you have JDK 8 installed or higher.
 Click [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) in case you need to download it.
 If you are using a continuous integration service, you should also make sure to be specifying a JDK 8 environment.

-To use Java 8 lambda expressions in your Android code, you can either use the [Gradle Retrolambda plugin](https://github.com/evant/gradle-retrolambda) developed by Evan Tatarka.
-While [Android Jack toolchain](https://source.android.com/source/jack.html) is also an option it is currently deprecated as per this [announcement](https://android-developers.googleblog.com/2017/03/future-of-java-8-language-feature.html).
+To use Java 8 lambda expressions in your Android code, you can use the [Gradle Retrolambda plugin](https://github.com/evant/gradle-retrolambda) developed by Evan Tatarka.
+While [Android Jack toolchain](https://source.android.com/source/jack.html) is also an option, it is currently deprecated as per this [announcement](https://android-developers.googleblog.com/2017/03/future-of-java-8-language-feature.html).

 ### Retrolambda Setup